Galena Summit is one of the highest paved roads of ID

 Is the road to Galena Summit in Idaho open?

 Set high in the Boulder Mountains, access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
-It is the highest summit of a highway in the Northwest and subject to winter snowfalls.
+It is the highest summit of a highway in the Northwest and is subject to winter snowfalls.

 Is the road to Galena Summit in Idaho worth it?

 The drive is scenic and offers great views.
 It provides gorgeous panoramic views of the surrounding mountains.
 The road is among the most iconic climbs in Idaho.
 A little more than 1 mile (1.6 km) west of the summit is Galena Overlook, a scenic viewpoint at 8,400 feet (2,560 m) now known as the Bethine and Frank Church Overlook.
-Best views are near sunset and sunrise.
+The best views are near sunset and sunrise.
 Watch out for animals along the way.